codio-content/Coding_with_Java-Numeric_and_string_expressions/.guides/content/Challenges-and-Outputs-c59e.md

 As you learn to write code, Codio will assess your knowledge with practical challenges that require you to solve a problem and output the result.
 Codio will assess your code when the 'Check it' button is pressed.
-Don't worry about making mistakes you can recheck your solution as many times as you want.
+Don't worry about making mistakes, you can recheck your solution as many times as you want.

 ## Output